oddnoc/silverstripe-custom-versioned/README.md

 # CustomVersioned

-Silverstripe 3.0 module that adds the Versionig also for DataObject, like for SiteTree Object.
+Silverstripe 3.0 module that adds versioning to DataObjects, like  SiteTree objects.

 ## Requirements

-Silverstripe 3.0
+- Silverstripe 3.0
-Versioned
+- Versioned

 ## Features